partiql/partiql-docs/RFCs/0011-partiql-insert-update-spec.md

 * **Required attributes**: A set, comprising the declared attributes that must exist for a data item to conform to a Schema.
 * **Schema**: Schema is an abstract entity that is used as a blueprint to describe data along with its associated constraints.
 * **Tuple**: The rows of relations which are collection of column values.
 In a non-relational data model (E.g. NoSQL/semi-structured model) denotes a collection of name/value pairs also known as an Item; tuples can be ordered or unordered depending on the database system.

-*Note: Some examples and parts of the text are based on [PostgresSQL INSERT documentation.](https://www.postgresql.org/docs/current/sql-insert.html)*

 ### Out of scope